LancelotProgrammer/InCartBackend/README.md

         - when an order is created the system send in-app (dashboard) notification
         - when an order is cancelled the system send in-app (dashboard) notification
 - policy
-    - app policy is handled by policies classes
+    - dashboard policy is handled by policies classes
     - role permissions are handled by trait called CanManagePermissions
+    - some permissions have dependence's and they are defined in this class PermissionDependencyService
 - settings
     - SettingsService is responsible to define the getter of each setting, the form component of each setting, the cast of each setting and to cache them all
 - resource lock is using HasConcurrentEditingProtection trait and a custom lock logic is added to
     - BaseFilesRelationManager
     - UsersRelationManager
-loyalties:
+- loyalties:
     - the LoyaltyService is responsible for handling loyalty points and gifts
     - loyalty points are added to the user only if the order is closed and it does not have a discount
     - customer can not redeem the gift twice